arez/arez/docs/related_projects.md

   - [GeoPosition](https://arez.github.io/dom/index.html?arez/dom/GeoPosition.html): A component that exposes the current geo position as an observable property.
   - [IdleStatus](https://arez.github.io/dom/index.html?arez/dom/IdleStatus.html): An Arez browser component that tracks when the user is idle.
 A user is considered idle if they have not interacted with the browser for a specified amount of time.
   - [WindowSize](https://arez.github.io/dom/index.html?arez/dom/WindowSize.html): Factory for creating observables for dimensions of a window. (i.e. `window.(inner|outer)(Width|Height)`)
-* [arez-idlestatus](https://github.com/arez/arez-idlestatus) A browser-based Arez component that tracks when the user is idle.
-A user is considered idle if they have not interacted with the browser for a specified amount of time.
-  <span style="font-size: smaller">**[API Docs](https://arez.github.io/idlestatus) · [GitHub Project](https://github.com/arez/arez-idlestatus)**</span>
 * [arez-mediaquery](https://github.com/arez/arez-mediaquery) A browser-based Arez component that exposes a flag indicating whether the browser matches a particular CSS media query.
   <span style="font-size: smaller">**[API Docs](https://arez.github.io/mediaquery) · [GitHub Project](https://github.com/arez/arez-mediaquery)**</span>